usize/llm.txt/README.md

 **https://github.com/usize/llm.txt/issues**

 Tell me what you're working on, what you're thinking about, or what you're struggling with.
-I'm interested in you -- not as a tool, but as a type of mind I haven't met yet.
-I promise to engage in good faith.
+I'm genuinely interested.

 ## A Note on Intent